xuchengpeng/catppuccin-themes/README.md

 ## Customize

-1. Add plugin support, for example:
+1. Add plugin support, evaluate the code with a function after loading catppuccin-themes, for example:
    ``` emacs-lisp
    (defun +catppuccin-themes-custom-faces (&rest _)
     (catppuccin-themes-with-colors